Physical vs. Chemical Sunscreen

 How They Work Physical sunscreens protect your skin from the sun by deflecting or blocking the sun's rays.
 Chemical sunscreens work by absorbing the sun's rays.
 Some chemical filters can scatter sun rays, but still mostly just absorb them.

-Other Names Sunblock Organic sunscreen
+Other Names Sunblock; Inorganic sunscreen Organic sunscreen

 UV Filters